 From the outset, the filmmakers begin documenting this story.
 They have social media postings, cell phone video, handheld HD video, telephone audio, MP3 music, YouTube videos, GPS tracking maps and much more.
 All of it is tightly edited into a very slick 87 minutes.

 Soon added to the budding love story is a mystery.
 Certain details about this Facebook family in rural Michigan do not completely add up.
 Eventually, the three young men decide to pay a visit in person, unannounced.
 This adds some nice road trip and detective elements to the tale.

 Unfortunately, the truth that is ultimately revealed cannot come as much of a surprise to anyone who has ever used social media.
-This is a movie which utilizes marvelous technique to tell a story which amounts to very little.
+This is a movie which uses marvelous technique to tell a story which amounts to very little.